 More insights on how we at Mesaic meet the GDPR requirements in Part 2 of this series.
 It’s coming soon so stay tuned.

 The implementation of technical and organizational steps requires attention.
 The compliance in terms of data protection law must be ensured and the fulfillment of this obligation must be proven.
 You are also required to secure the rights of data subjects by taking into account the state of the art.
 Even though this should have been considered before, now it is essential to avoid financial penalties.

 A record of processing activities must be maintained at all times.
 Each business has to take inventory of data processing activities under their responsibility.
-This includes e.g. the purposes of the processing, a description of data subjects, personal data and where possible, a general description of the technical and organisational security measures.
-An implementable example can be found at bitcom.
-If the processing of data is likely to result in a high risk to the rights and freedoms of natural persons, in addition a data protection impact assessment (settled in article 35 of the GDPR) must be carried out prior to the processing.
+This includes e.g. the purposes of the processing, a description of data subjects, personal data and where possible, a general description of the technical and organizational security measures.
+An implementable example can be found at Bitcom.
+If the processing of data is likely to result in a high risk to the rights and freedoms of natural persons, in addition, a data protection impact assessment (settled in article 35 of the GDPR) must be carried out prior to the processing.

-The rights of the data subjects which include the rights of access, rectification and erasure (right to be forgotten) by the data subject were strengthened.
-Additionally the data subject has the right to receive all personal data concerning him or her (right to data portability).
+The rights of the data subjects which include the rights of access, rectification, and erasure (right to be forgotten) by the data subject were strengthened.
+Additionally, the data subject has the right to receive all personal data concerning him or her (right to data portability).
 This data must be provided in a structured and machine-readable format.
 If the data subject wishes, this personal data should be directly transmitted to other controllers if technically feasible.